marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Unity

 **Thoughts**: I follow along a Lynda course on Unity 5 2D Essential Training (2015) and follow along their C# tutorials.

+### Day 54: Apirl 5, 2017 Wednesday

+**Today's Progress**: Intro to Programming with C++

+**Thoughts**: We talked about recursion, and stackoverflow(not the forum where you copy and paste your code).
+I did some of the lab work with recursion and trying to understand it.